icaruso21/Insect-Phenology-Forecaster/Complete Intro.md

 -   **method** - The approximation technique used to calculate temperature throughout day.
 The single.sine method assumes the temperature curve is normally distributed around the maximum temperature.

-The threshold amount of degree days that must be accumulated for an insect egg to reach adulthood is defined as the growing degree days required (G).
+The threshold amount of degree days that must be accumulated for an insect egg to reach adulthood is defined as the **growing degree days required** (G).

 **Weather data:** We use current and historical weather data sourced from [NOAA's Global Historical Climatology Network](https://www.ncdc.noaa.gov/ghcnd-data-access) (R Package: [RNOAA](https://docs.ropensci.org/rnoaa/)) and [The Climatology Lab's gridMET dataset](http://www.climatologylab.org/gridmet.html) (R Package: [climateR](https://github.com/mikejohnson51/climateR)).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcwNzQyNzY4Myw3NzIzODY5MTBdfQ==
+eyJoaXN0b3J5IjpbODcyNDkxNDMyLDc3MjM4NjkxMF19
 -->